IQSS/dataverse/doc/sphinx-guides/source/developers/intro.rst

 Core Technologies
 -----------------

-The Dataverse software is a `Jakarta EE <https://en.wikipedia.org/wiki/Jakarta_EE>`_ application that is compiled into a WAR file and deployed to an application server (app server) which is configured to work with a relational database (PostgreSQL) and a search engine (Solr).
+The Dataverse Software is a `Jakarta EE <https://en.wikipedia.org/wiki/Jakarta_EE>`_ application that is compiled into a WAR file and deployed to an application server (app server) which is configured to work with a relational database (PostgreSQL) and a search engine (Solr).

 We make use of a variety of Jakarta EE technologies such as JPA, JAX-RS, JMS, and JSF.
 The front end is built using PrimeFaces and Bootstrap.